 Pro Tip: Interested in moving the needle forward?
 Think about reinvesting back into your business.
 You may want to look into certain classes, courses, books to further your education as an entrepreneur.
 Check out some of the 2020 Ecommerce Conferences That You Don’t Want to Miss.

 Pro Tip #2: First, spend money on acquiring new customers, once you have a solid base of customers, you may want to spend money on retaining existing customers instead.

 Create a realistic budget

-With that said, do not set unrealistic expectations, don’t get me wrong, ambitions are great but you shouldn’t set your budget based on your ambitions.
-Be realistic, it’s better to be conservative, any extra income is a plus.
+With that said, do not set unrealistic expectations, don’t get me wrong, ambitions are grand, but you shouldn’t set your budget based on your aspirations.
+Be realistic.
+It’s better to be conservative because any extra income is a plus.

 Separate business and personal expenses

 It’s common for first-time entrepreneurs to keep all expenses (personal and business) under one roof.